Paranasal sinus mucocele

 - frontal mucocele extending into the front of the orbit, presenting as a mass

 - posterior ethmoidal mucocele compressing the orbital apex

 - sphenoidal mucocele extending posteriorly to impinge on the pituitary gland and brainstem

 - maxillary mucocele may elevate the orbital floor with resultant proptosis

-If a mucocele becomes infected, clinical presentation is similar to acute sinusitis, with potential extension of infection into adjacent spaces:
+If a mucocele becomes infected, the clinical presentation is similar to acute sinusitis, with the potential extension of infection into adjacent spaces: